jsnyder159/README-gen/READMEmain.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

   ## Description
   I created a generator that will take in information from the terminal using NODE.js and will create the README.md file.
 I made this to stream line README.md generation for all projects in a professional manner.
-Users looking for a more professional README layout can use this to help creatre quick, easy, and professional looking README files.
+Users looking for a more professional README layout can use this to help create quick, easy, and professional looking README files.

   ## Table of Contents